Home

 Perhaps you need privacy from the house next door from an upper deck or inside your home.
 Due to the height of most houses, typically taller trees are required.

 Evergreen trees will provide the most seclusion.
-They are evergreen and therefore will retain their foliage all year long.
+They will retain their foliage all year long.
 Most of them get to be quite tall.
 The following are some great trees.

-Click on the links in this section to buy these recommended evergreen trees.
+Click on the links in this section to read more about these recommended evergreen trees.

 • Norway Spruce - gets very tall and wide.
 However, you can plant them close and they will do fine.
 Very nice deep green needle-like foliage.
 Gets even better with age.